Warning! Your devicePixelRatio is not 1 and you have JavaScript disabled!

 Part of it is the new video player, where I could fix things I couldn't with Plyr previously.

-So now on modern browsers you get CSS zoom, on Pale Moon you get a filter based workaround, which is not perfect.
+Now pixel thumbnails/zoom, on Pale Moon you get a filter based workaround, which is not perfect.

 Hopefully Pale Moon will add support for zoom soon as it's standard now, and I can remove this disgusting workaround, as it complicates non Pale Moon code too, but we'll see.